Mayo Clinic vascular and endovascular surgeons treat blood vessel and lymphatic system conditions (vascular diseases).

 - Endovascular and open surgical treatment for peripheral artery aneurysms

 - Endovascular surgical intervention, such as angioplasty and stenting, in all vascular areas

-- Endovenous laser therapy treatment, radiofrequency ablation or subfascial endoscopic perforator surgery (not available at Mayo Clinic in Florida) for varicose veins and venous ulcers
+- Endovenous laser therapy treatment, radiofrequency ablation or subfascial endoscopic perforator surgery for varicose veins and venous ulcers

 - Endovascular and open surgical reconstruction for deep vein occlusions